Al-ameen007/yasien99.github.io/content/event/example/index.md

 #   country: United States
 # M, 2nd floor Aula Magna, at Calea Văcărești Street, no 189.

-summary: EHB 2023 Conference Presentation
+summary: My presentation for our gradution project paper in EHB 2023 Conference.
-abstract: 'My presentation for our gradution project paper in EHB 2023 Conference.'
+# abstract:
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2023-11-09T13:00:00Z'